-As a foster parent, you should expect to be involved with talking directly to a child’s biological parents, but that’s a good thing.
+As a foster parent, expect to be involved with talking directly to a child’s biological parents.
+And know that it's a good thing.
 It offers you the chance to provide support for more than a child.
 It allows you to support an entire family.

 When children are reunited with their family, great things happen.
 It creates better development outcomes for the child, reduces stress in their lives, and helps maintain ties with extended family.
 It also helps biological parents stay focused on living healthy, productive lives so they can support their child.

 Even if family visits seem scary, there are ways to make things easier, like reframing your expectations and seeking ways to collaborate when you have time together.